chrisytharp/GoCheckPasswordListForPassword/README.md

 <h>
 go run checkpword.go "your_password_here" "passwordlist.txt"

-<b> Use this to check what if password list contains substring
+<h2> Use this to check what if password list contains substring
+<h></h>
+go run DoesItCoontainSubString.go "substringToCheck" "passwordlist.txt"